 Today is a day about chasing your dreams, no matter how big or small they may be, and helping make the world a better place by achieving them.

 Today commemorates the birthday of well-known and well-loved American figure Johnny Appleseed.

 Other than being a serial tree-planter, he was also a keen conservationist, businessman, and all-around nice guy.

 27th September – Tourist Day.

 Although tourists can be frustrating at times, today promotes just how healthy tourism is for national and local economies all over the world.

-In many different places tourism is one of the biggest contributing factors at driving local trade and fueling the local economy.
+In many different places, tourism is one of the biggest contributing factors to driving local trade and fueling the local economy.